Areola Reduction With Breast Surgery: Ensuring a Natural Look

 How Is Areola Reduction Performed?

-Dr. Eliopoulos usually performs areola reduction using the donut excision method.
+As a top plastic surgeon serving Boston and Chelmsford Dr. Eliopoulos usually performs areola reduction using the donut excision method.
 Using this technique, she makes two concentric incisions: one around the border of the areola, and another several millimeters within that.
 She then removes the outer layer of skin between these two incisions, revealing the underlying layer of skin.
 She draws together the edges of the incisions with a purse-string suture.
 The result is an areola that is significantly smaller in diameter.

 If a woman’s sole purpose is to reduce the size of her areolae, then the procedure is complete at this point.
 If a woman is undergoing further work on her breasts, then Dr. Eliopoulos must make at least one more incision.
 Generally, this incision can be combined with the incisions that have already been made in the areola.
 In most cases, the incision extends downward from the bottom edge of the areola to the bottom edge of the breast.
 If necessary, another incision will be made in the natural crease where the breast joins together with the skin of the chest.
 The number and types of incisions that need to be made depend on whether a woman chooses to undergo breast augmentation, breast lift, or breast reduction.